lekhasy/use-promise-result/README.md

 - error: error throw from dataProvider
 - loading: indicate state of the promise returned from dataProvider
 - reload: call this function to reload data
+- reloadCount: number of time dataProvider get involved, use this with initFetch = false
 ```

 #### Most of the time, you only care about is data available or not